zaytri/slime2/widgets/scrolling-chat/assets/README.txt

-Any media you want to add from your computer must be put into this folder before adding!
+Any media you want to add into Widget Settings from your computer must go into this folder first!